RexsyBima/Obsidian/HTML/4-HTML attributes - basics.md

 <div class="myClass">This is a text inside a div element.</div>
 ```

+Rule for **class** :
+- The `class` attribute is used when you want to target a **group of elements** or an element that isn't necessarily unique.
+- Multiple elements can have the same `class`, and a single element can have multiple classes.
+- The `class` is used for styling a group of elements with CSS or accessing a group of elements with JavaScript.
+- You should use `class` when you want to style multiple elements in the same way.

 2. **id**:
 	The id attribute specifies a unique id for an HTML element.
 It is mostly used to point to a style in a style sheet, and by JavaScript to manipulate the element with the specific id.